jolenewai/beauty_products_reviews/README.md

 ## Deployment

 This website is deployed on [Heroku](https://www.heroku.com).
-The deployed website can be accessed [here](https://beauty-reviews-app.herokuapp.com/)
+The URL for the deployed website is https://beauty-reviews-app.herokuapp.com/

 - All the requirements for the app to run is listed in requirements.txt which will be automatically run by Heroku when deployed
 - Debug is set to False after the website is launched
+- Procfile need to be created to run gunicorn upon deployment
 - All public keys and private keys for the following need to be set in Heroku Config Vars for the app to run:
     1. Uploadcare API
     2. MongoDB URI and Dabatase Name